justmisosoup/working-with-me/README.md

 - **Empathy** — I believe in putting myself in another person's shoes, regardless of my own experiences.
 This often manifests as me asking a lot about your experiences or perceptions so I can understand where you're coming from.
 - **Reliability** — Being reliable to others is important to me.
 I'll always try to let you know in advance if I can't commit to something we initially agreed on.
 I generally uphold others to this value as well.
 If in doubt, over-communicate.
 - **Honesty** — Dishonesty is probably the number one thing I try to avoid.
 I strive to be transparent and come with the most factual information I have.
 If I don't know something, I'll tell you.
 As a rule, dishonesty degrades my trust and respect.
-Just don't do it — trust that even if something sounds bad, I'm going to try to understand your perspective first.
+Just don't do it — trust that even if something sounds bad, I'll try to understand your perspective first.

 ### My Favorite Things

 - **Food** — I cook a lot at home.
-I went into culinary arts early at university but later decided on a different direction.
-That said, I love to talk about cooking techniques and enjoy sharing recipes.
+I went into culinary arts early at university, but later decided on a different direction.
+That said, I love discussing cooking techniques and enjoy sharing recipes.
 - **Travel** — I enjoy traveling to the remote corners of the world.
 I definitely won't turn down an opportunity to go somewhere non-remote, so long as there are great experiences to be had.
 - **Books** — Primarily thick hefty fiction in SciFi, Fantasy, and Historical genres — or any mix of those together.
-Favourite series: Wheel of Time (6 of 15) and The Stormlight Archive (3 of 6).
+Favourite series: Wheel of Time (6 of 15) and The Stormlight Archive (4 of 5).

 ### Personality Test Results